carpentries-incubator/reproducible-publications-quarto/_episodes/02-Quarto/04-plots-figures.md

 ![run from code chunk](../fig/07-run-from-chunk.png)

-2) Run menu - this gives more options for running code chunks (chunks) including the current one, the next one, all chunks, etc.
+2) Run menu - this gives more options for running code chunks (chunks), including the current one, the next one, all chunks, etc.

 ![run code menu](../fig/07-run-options.png)